ERossatto/loquiz-game-results/README.md

 Make sure you got your [firebase account](https://console.firebase.google.com/) Config your project with firebase.

-`firebase login`
+-`firebase login`
-`firebase init`
+-`firebase init`
-hosting automatic deploy with git hub merge into branch main
+-hosting automatic deploy with git hub
+-merge into branch main

 # Limitations and Improvements
 - Not suitable for mobile - This display game results is still not suitable for mobile users